 531 Beacon was designed by architect Samuel D. Kelley and built in 1888 for Chadwick & Stillings (N. Henry Chadwick and Oscar L. Stillings), a hat block and flange company that became a significant house building firm in the 1880s and 1890s.
 They are shown as the owners and builders on the original permit application, dated April 2, 1888, and on the final building inspection report, dated November 24, 1888.
-The previous year, Chadwick & Stillings had built ten houses, also designed by Samuel Kelley, immediately to the east, at 511-529 Beacon.
+The previous year, Chadwick & Stillings had built ten houses, also designed by Samuel Kelley at 511-529 Beacon.

 Edward Maltby was a textile manufacturer and also served as president of the Boston Electric Lighting Company.

 He died in October of 1902.
-Julia Maltby continued to live at 531 Beacon during the 1902-1903 winter season.
-Their children, Constance Keep Maltby and Charles Edward Maltby, lived with her.
+Julia Maltby and their children continued to live at 531 Beacon during the 1902-1903 winter season.

 Charles Maltby, a student at Harvard, married in February of 1903 to Helen Tudor Danziger.
 At the time of their marriage, she was a member of the chorus of the Little Host Company, playing at Columbia theatre, and the marriage attracted significant publicity.
 After their marriage, they lived at The Ranelegh at 11 Montford Street.